GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/secretmanager.md

 #### Configuration

-By default, Spring Cloud GCP Secret Manager will authenticate using Application Default Credentials.
+By default, Spring Framework on Google Cloud Secret Manager will authenticate using Application Default Credentials.
 This can be overridden using the authentication properties.